SaswatB/crylic/docs/workflows/github-desktop.md

 ![GitHub Desktop's welcome screen](<../.gitbook/assets/image (10).png>)

 In Git, code is stored in a 'repository'.
 Your development team should be able to provide a link that can be used to 'clone' (download a copy of) your project's repository.
-You may need a GitHub account that has permissions to access your team's code.
+You may need a GitHub account with permissions to access your team's code.

 ![Example of cloning a repository](../.gitbook/assets/image.png)

 ### Working with Git and Crylic

 After cloning a repository, GitHub Desktop provides an interface to manage your copy.
-This includes the ability to download new code changes made by your development team, and track your changes made through Crylic.
+This includes the ability to download new code changes made by your development team and track your changes made through Crylic.

 ![Viewing a freshly cloned repository](<../.gitbook/assets/image (3).png>)